hydra/pnpconvert/README.md

   3) definition of datasheet measurement codes used for X/Y/Z, e.g. X=L;Y=W;Z=T as there doesn't appear to be a standard, and it varies by manufacturer and component type.
 * Override vision X/Y/Z from components file, since the camera bounding box often applies to the shiny pads, and not the case or maximum dimensions.
 Datasheet X=W/Y=H/Z=D should be the primary values for cross-referencing with component outline, etc
 * Check and report components that are too tall for the machine (>5mm for CHMT48VB/CHMT43VB/CHMT43VA)
-* Instead of showing an error if multiple component mappings are found, remember them all and then check the feeders to see which one is loaded, if any.
-Currently, you have to disable unused mappings, e.g. by prefixing the mapping with an '_' so it doesn't match.

 # DPVToGoogleSheets